 With the addition of a before-its-time dispensary, Haight-Ashbury expanded to be more inclusive to counterculture ideals.
 The San Francisco neighborhood grew to accommodate artists and musicians, and even became the source of inspiration for many musical endeavors.
 Not only were bands dedicating songs to the love-and-peace platform, major artists who spearheaded cannabis normalization moved in; superstars like Janis Joplin and band mates in the Grateful Dead lived within walking distance of the intersection of Haight and Ashbury Streets.

 With such an extensive history seeping into the earlier days of cannabis acceptance, it’s no surprise that Haight-Ashbury has followed that trend.
-Though recreational cannabis will not be available for retail sale in California until January 1, 2018, San Franciscans have access to collectives that provide herbal relief for their medical needs; these dispensaries are in convenient proximity to the Haight-Ashbury neighborhood.
+Though recreational cannabis will not be available for retail sale in California until January 1, 2018, San Franciscans have access to collectives that provide product they’re looking for; these dispensaries are in convenient proximity to the Haight-Ashbury neighborhood.

 Haight-Ashbury is and has been a countercultural hub.
 The inspiring history of like-minded individuals fighting for peaceful ideals, married with the green effects of flower, have created an environment unlike any other.
 Due to its central location, delivery services and shops service the neighborhood, rebuilding and reawakening Haight-Ashbury’s reputation as a weed friendly community in San Francisco, just in time for another social revolution.